 So, if you want to turn your humble abode into a spitting image of the bygone era, then here’s how to get it right!
 Check out the 5 key elements of Victorian-style decor.

-Victorian style decor is all about having plush and delicately carved furniture.
-This style of decor features heavily decorated and upholstered furniture that use fabrics like velvet, brocade, and damasks.
-Beds are mostly made of wrought iron, metal or wood.
+The victorian-style decor is all about having plush and delicately carved furniture.
+This style of decor features heavily decorated and upholstered furniture that uses fabrics like velvet, brocade, and damasks.
+Beds are mostly made of wrought iron, metal, or wood.
 Since the Victorian style decor came to light during the 1800s, most of the furniture pieces possess beautifully carved round or bun feet legs.
-You can find Victorian style furniture in any offline as well as online store.
+You can find Victorian-style furniture in any offline as well as an online store.
 Think of button-backed chairs, chaise-longues to imitate the Victorian era.

-As you probably are aware at this point, carved and heavy furniture form a crucial part of the Victorian style decor.
+As you probably are aware at this point, carved and heavy furniture forms a crucial part of the Victorian style decor.
 You can also use beautiful chandeliers and, beaded light shades to recreate the period.
-For an authentic feel, place Victorian style candle stands over your console table, or in the reading nook to bring in the warmth and charm of the bygone era.
+For an authentic feel, place Victorian-style candle stands over your console table, or in the reading nook to bring in the warmth and charm of the bygone era.
 Pick decorative lights to add a soft ambiance to your living room.

 3. Window Treatment

 The Victorian decor boasts of elegant and stylish draperies.
 Change your existing blinds or curtains with some extravagant plush silk curtain in rich colors.
 Additionally, you can also think of changing the window glass with stained glass to give your home a ritzy makeover!

 The victorian-style decor is known for its perfect and striking decor elements.
 You can decorate your home with carefully carved vases with striking floral patterns, antique paintings with pompous frames, and a wide assortment of knick-knacks.